oktadev/okta-node-graphql-crud-example/README.md

 You will also need to create an API token in Okta:

 * Log in to your Okta account, then navigate to **API > Tokens** and click the **Create Token** button
-* Enter a name that will help you remember what this is used for (e.g. "GraphQL Express")
+* Enter a name that will help you remember what this is used for (e.g. "Node GraphQL")
 * Save the provided **token value** for later
   * This will only be displayed once.
 If you lose it, you will need to create another API token